dpmin7/technical-experiment/experiment5/experiment5.md

-# Experiment 5: SDR and antenna connection recovery experiment
+# Experiment 5: SDR connection recovery experiment

 ## Results and recommendations
 The experiment has been concluded successfully.

-- It was confirmed that when the SDR and antenna are physically connected and functioning properly, the `dump1090` program runs without error and successfully feeds data to ADSBHub.
+- It was confirmed that when the SDR are physically connected and functioning properly, the `dump1090` program runs without error and successfully feeds data to ADSBHub.
 - A `systemd` service unit was created to automatically start both `dump1090` and the ADSBHub feeding script at system boot.
 - It was verified that `dump1090` automatically restarts when it is terminated abnormally (e.g., via kill signal), using `Restart=always` in the service unit configuration.
 - A monitoring script (`sdrmonitor`) was developed to detect whether the SDR is physically connected and functioning.